LiveLike/livelike-docs/docs/Product Guides/stickers.md

 ## Exclusive Stickers

 Exclusive stickers are assigned to specific users so that they can distinguish themselves in the communities they are part of.
+An exclusive sticker pack can be assigned to multiple profiles and only those users will be able to use them.

 <br />